 - capitalising on learner’s active productions when they engage with rich and challenging situations that are realistic to them,

 - nurturing reflective practices of learning and doing mathematics,

 - active monitoring of learner productions by the teacher and utilisation of opportunites for productive whole class discussions,

 - guiding and supporting learners towards increasing sophistication of their mathematical practices

-The NSTF will host a three-day NSTF Discussion Forum on STEM education at school level,
+The NSTF, in partnership with The Ukuqonda Institute hosted a three-day NSTF Discussion Forum on STEM education at school level.

-Comment: Please post a comment below and indicate your interest to ensure that you receive further notifications.
+Comment: Please post a comment below to further the ideas on Reform Maths Education.